LuZhang0128/Perspectives/README.md

 # Overview
 The code and data in this repository is for the Perspectives Class Project, Spring 2022, at the University of Chicago.

+The purpose of this class project is to evaluate the Fringe Effect of Social Movement Organizations (SMOs) in Online Social Movements.

 The [code](https://github.com/LuZhang0128/Perspectives/blob/main/Collected%20data%20and%20initial%20findings.ipynb) is written in Python 3.7 on Google Colab. <br>
 All data used in this project, as well as the saved outputs, can be found [in this folder](https://drive.google.com/drive/folders/1Y1267sa7shpWpW31RBivD_CmDNQ07AeC?usp=sharing).